dabit3/aws-amplify-workshop-react-native/README.md

 To get started, we first need to create a new React Native project & change into the new directory using the [React Native CLI](https://facebook.github.io/react-native/docs/getting-started.html).
 (See __Building Projects With Native Code__ in the documentation)

-If you already have this installed, skip to the next step.
-If not, either install the CLI & create the app:
+If you already have this installed, go ahead and create a new React Native app.
+If not, install the CLI & create a new app:

 ```bash
 npm install -g react-native-cli